raushanranjan/C-DSA/README.md

 C++ Data Structure

 Gready Algorithm:
-238.cpp max number of meeting canvbe scheduled in a room.
+238.cpp max number of meeting can be scheduled in a room.